evidentlyai/evidently/docs/book/get-started/quickstart-llm.md

 # Want to see more?

 Check out a more in-depth tutorial to learn key workflows.
-It covers using LLM-as-a-judge, running conditional test suites, monitoring results over time and more.
+It covers using LLM-as-a-judge, running conditional test suites, monitoring results over time, and more.

 {% content-ref url="tutorial-llm.md" %}
 [Evidently LLM Tutorial](tutorial-llm.md).